WorksApplications/asset-wizard/frontend/README.md

 ### How to Build

-Run `yarn install --pure-lockfile` first in this directory, then run `yarn build`.
+Run `yarn install --pure-lockfile` first in this directory, then run `yarn run build`.

+Or run `docker-compose run --rm build-frontend` in project root directory, to build on container.

 ### How to run service in local